Orange-Pulp/Q-learning-Atari-AI/README.md

 (Some things on how to go about using it) ▼

 This should work with any up to date version of open AI Gym.
 However, This Bot was built and optimized for tensorflow 1.15.0 and may not work with some builds of tensorflow 2.0.
+I reccomend using a docker file or virtual enviroment if you regularly use tensorflow 2.